IonicDev/samples/python/README.md

 # Ionic Python SDK Samples

-To build and run an Ionic C++ SDK Sample, navigate into the directory of a specific sample task and follow the steps below depending on your platform.
+To build and run an Ionic Python SDK Sample, navigate into the directory of a specific sample task and follow the steps below.

 Note: the sample apps expect a Password Persistor located at `~/.ionicsecurity/profiles.pw`.
 The password needs to be provided as an environment variable.

 ```bash